Dogs at Weddings – How to Include Your FURRY FRIENDS in the Big Day

 Ensure there’s shade, water, and a quiet place where you are getting married, especially for hot days.

 Don’t expect perfection… dogs are going to do whatever they want.
-If they sit during the ceremony or decide to roll in the grass mid-photo… just go with it.
+If they sit during the ceremony or decide to roll in the grass mid-photo… go with it.
 It’s all part of your unique relationship.

 Bride kneeling to greet her dog after the ceremony — emotional moments like this show the beauty of dogs at weddings